Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 2 (Feb 2nd)
 ##### In-class:
 * Students share ideas for apps and give each other feedback in groups.
-* Lcture: Intro to Prototypting techniques.
+* Lecture: Intro to Prototypting techniques.
 Intro to Sketch app and Invision.
 * In-class activity: Preliminary paper prototypes (or [POP by Marvel](https://marvelapp.com/pop/_ if you prefer) then testing in groups.

 ##### HW: TBD

 #### Week 3 (Feb 11th)
 ##### In-class:
+* Students present homework and get feedback from class.
 * Lecture: Go over User Interview Techniques, Secondary Research, "How might we" statements, and other Human-centered design methods for the Inspiration Phase.
 [IDEO's Design Kit](https://www.designkit.org/methods).
 * Class activity: come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates.
 Come up with a "How might we" statement.